 - if you are under age 18 and disclose being currently physically or sexually abused.

-Queer Chat is facilitated by the Queer Counsellor and two Queer Peers who identify as part of the community and understand what it’s like to be queer at La Trobe University.
+Queer Chat is facilitated by the Queer Counsellor and two Queer Peers.
+They identify as part of the community and understand what it’s like to be queer at La Trobe University.
 The Queer Peers also share their experiences in the group.

-- There is also a Queer Collective and Queer Lounge on campus run by the La Trobe Student Union, where students can hang out and meet other LGBTIQ+ people in a safe space, and be part of other social events throughout the year.
+- There is also a Queer Collective and Queer Lounge on campus run by our Student Union.
+Where students can hang out and meet other LGBTIQ+ people in a safe space and be part of other social events throughout the year.

 - We celebrate Pride every year at La Trobe, usually in March, and some other queer events throughout the year.

-- If you are experiencing harassment or discrimination, Speak Up can help.
+- If you are experiencing harassment or discrimination, Safer Community can help.

 - We have an ALLY Network of staff and students who have been trained in LGBTIQ+ awareness, and Gay and Lesbian Health Victoria provides ALLY training each year to interested staff and students.

-- If you need to talk to someone, QLife is a national LGBTIQ+ helpline and chat service staffed by peers (3pm to 12am), and there are other emergency numbers you can call if you are struggling.
+- If you need to talk to someone, QLife is a national LGBTIQ+ helpline and chat service staffed by peers (3.00 pm–12.00 am), and there are other emergency numbers you can call if you are struggling.